-Develop and supervise to apply the specific control measures for all mines and underground mines to electrical plant and installations, as applicable.
+Develop and supervise the application of specific control measures for all mines and coal mines to electrical plant and installations, as applicable.

 Emergency and survey plans

 Assist in the development of standards and procedures for electrical plant and installations, including as they apply to emergency plans.